 Research shows that particular foods probably do NOT cause ADHD.

 Although no treatment eliminates ADHD completely, many helpful options are available.
 The goal of treatment is to help children improve social relationships, do better in school, and keep their disruptive or harmful behaviors to a minimum.
 Medication can be very helpful, and it is often necessary.
 Drug treatment by itself is rarely the answer.
 Medication and psychotherapy together usually have the best results.
-For example, a behavioral program may be put in place where structured, realistic expectations are set.
+Children with ADHD often do require some type of structured behavioral program that includes setting realistic expectations.
+For preschool children, behavior therapy is tried before starting medication, but medication may be necessary if behavior therapy doesn't lead to significant improvement.

 Stimulants, such as methylphenidate (Ritalin) and forms of amphetamine (Dexedrine), have been used for many decades.
 They are relatively safe and effective for most children to help them focus their thoughts and control their behavior.
 With the development of long-acting forms of stimulants, one dose in the morning can provide a day-long effect.